Roger Charles Sullivan

 Roger Charles Sullivan (February 3, 1861 – April 14, 1920), was a member of the Cook County Democratic Organization during the early twentieth century.

 Biography

-He was born in Belvidere, Illinois, in 1861 the child of Irish immigrants.
+Sullivan was born in Belvidere, Illinois, in 1861 the child of Irish immigrants.

 Sullivan came to Chicago about 1879 to work in the railroad yards on the city's west side.
 He served only a single term in elective office, as the clerk of the Cook County Probate Court, to which he was elected in 1890.
 Thereafter, he accumulated influence within the tumultuous Cook County Democratic Party.
 He supported Grover Cleveland and opposed William Jennings Bryan in 1896, earning the permanent enmity of the Great Commoner.
+Dissatisfied with the nomination of Bryan at the 1896 Democratic National Convention, Sullivan was a delegate to the 1896 National Democratic National Convention (a splinter convention).